-In my last post I mentioned the Simpson faculty votes of “No Confidence” in Simpson’s top officials, all three votes of which are connected to my saga.
-But I didn’t tell you yet about all my personal rounds of enacting each step of Matthew 18:15-17 or about the “Christian conciliation” meetings I naively went to that were such an abusive farce that I fully understand and deeply appreciate why Willow’s whistleblower, Vonda Dyer, wrote this in one of her blogs (before the entire Willow Creek board collectively resigned):
+In my last post I mentioned the Simpson faculty votes of “No Confidence” in Simpson’s presidents (in 2013 and 2016) and in Simpson’s board leaders (in 2016).
+All three of those votes of “No Confidence” relate to the board’s involvement in my saga.
+Be warned!
+When “Christian” boards do not want to come clean, they can use “Christian mediation” to make things worse.
+I understand and deeply appreciate why Willow’s whistleblower, Vonda Dyer, wrote this in one of her blogs (before the entire Willow Creek board collectively resigned):

 Late Wednesday afternoon, May 23rd, hours before the most recent Willow Creek elder statement went public, I received a text from one of the Willow Creek elders, a friend and former ministry partner who had previously contacted me.
 He indicated that Willow Creek had engaged a third-party Christian conciliation firm to pursue resolution and reconciliation with the parties involved.
 This was not previously discussed with me nor requested by me.
 The engagement was confirmed on Wednesday night by the elders’ public statement, read by new Willow Creek elder board chairman Lane Moyer.
 Here is part of my response to the elder who contacted me: